 What is a hostile work environment?

-Not all workplace disputes will rise to a level that is actionable in an administrative or civil legal proceeding.
+Not all workplace disputes will rise to the level of an actionable claim in an administrative or civil legal proceeding.
 Workplace harassment comes in various forms, one of which is broadly referred to as a “hostile work environment.”
 Despite its seemingly expansive name, a hostile work environment claim involves specific elements—namely, that the employee was subject to unwelcome harassment based on membership in a protected class (typically related to gender, race, age, or disability), the harassment was objectively and subjectively offensive, and the harassment was sufficiently severe or pervasive to alter the conditions of employment and create an abusive work environment.
 For the company itself to be liable, there must also be a sufficient basis for liability—for example, if the company owner knew that an employee was being exposed to harassing behavior by a co-worker and failed to take any action in response.

 What steps can I take to protect my organization?